komalpreetkaur/UserApi/DEVELOPERS.md

 ## Building and Deploying

+This project is build on Java 8 and Spring Boot 2.6.
+Install Java 8 before on your machine before building.

 #### Local setup for development
 1. Clone the project on you local machine.
 2. Open and setup in IntelliJ